Eightfold-Way-Consultants/vpnserver/README.md

 ## The VPN install script

 The script is split into 5 steps.
 When it successfully passes a step, it updates the `install_status.txt` file.
-If the following step fails, the script will attempt to continue from that step on subsequent invocations.
+If a step fails, the script will attempt to continue from that step on subsequent invocations.

 **Step 1**: All of the necessary software is downloaded and installed.